-A garlicky, mildly spicy crema make these smoky chicken kebabs extra special.
+A garlicky, mildly spicy crema make these otherwise simple chicken kebabs extra special.
 The sauce can be made up to a week ahead of time, too, which make these a cinch to pull together on a weekday.
 A side of Spanish rice rounds out this flavorful meal.

 Smoky Southwestern Chicken Kebabs with Poblano Crema